| EPISTLE TO THE GALATIANS. PART

 the church, was sure to follow if these conditions continued.
 Paul calls the

-believed one principle, when, in reality, they believed the very opposite.
+one principle, when, in reality, they believed the very opposite.
+Bishop

-Bishop Lightfoot suggests that the action of Barnabas at this time may have
+Lightfoot suggests that the action of Barnabas at this time may have paved the

 to the truth of the gospel, I said unto Cephas before them all